Quantum subspace alignment for domain adaptation: Quantum subspace alignment

 \section{Quantum subspace alignment}

-In this section, the qSA will be presented.
-At first, the source and target data sets will be preprocessed by the qPCA.
-Then, the source and target subspace will be aligned.
-Finally, the quantum classifiers will be applied to obtain the target labels.
+In this section, the QSA will be presented.
+At first, the source and target domain data will be preprocessed by the qPCA in section~\ref{subsec:data preprocessing}.
+Then, the source and target domain subspace will be aligned in section~\ref{subsec:SA}.
+Finally, we analyze the algorithmic complexity of the classical and quantum SA algorithms to demonstrate the superiority of the QSA in section~\ref{subsec:complexity}.